okleine/nCoAP/ncoap-simple-client/README.md

 This will cause a confirmable CoAP request with the observing option set to be sent to the resource and either await 5 update notifications or 60 seconds to pass (whatever happens first).
 If one of this shutdown criteria is satisfied, the application is shut down after another delay of 10 seconds.

+The 10 seconds are to (possibly) enable a graceful abortion of the running observation (depends on the update interval of the observed resource).